elipapa/markdown-cv/index.md

 - `-`Deployed and hosted on Amazon Web Service with added certification for secuirty
 - `-`Delivered product with my team using Agile process and Trello for task management
 - `-`Utilized HTML, CSS and JavaScript for front-end and python and Django for back-end

+## Work Experiences
+`Aug. - Current` __Barista, *Philz Coffee*__, Fremont, CA

+- `-`Communicated effectively with the team and upheld an open work environment
+- `-`Build a culture of warmth, positivity and human connection with the community

+`Jan.
+2018 - Current` __Tutor, *Giraffe Learning Center*__, Fremont, CA

+- `-` Provided mentorship and tutoring service that lead to increased performance average
+- `-` Planned and oversaw diverse range of activities and projects